shivharis/turtlebot3_wiki/docs/source/opencr_software.rst

 OpenCR Software Setup
 =====================

 ..
+WARNING:: The following contents correspond to ``Remote PC`` (your desktop or laptop PC) which controls TurtleBot3.
+You should never apply the following to your TurtleBot3 SBC.

+..
+NOTE:: TurtleBot3 is released with OpenCR firmware for each model.
+Please refer to the following information only when writing new firmware of OpenCR.

+..
 NOTE:: This instruction was tested on ``Ubuntu 16.04.1`` and ``ROS Kinetic Kame`` version.

 The OpenCR controls the Dynamixels on the instructions from the SBC.
 To do this, a specific firmware should be built in the board.
 See the descriptions and configure the settings.